 U.S. Holders Whose Shares Have 10% Or More Of The Voting Power Of XOMA Bermuda A U.S. holder who on the day of the Domestication beneficially owns (directly, indirectly or constructively) 10% or more of the total combined voting power of all classes of our shares entitled to vote on the day of the Domestication is required to include in income as a dividend the "all earnings and profits amount" attributable to the XOMA Bermuda Shares it directly owns, within the meaning of Treasury Regulation Section 1.367(b)-2(d).
 However, we do not expect that XOMA Bermuda's cumulative earnings and profits will be greater than zero through the day of the Domestication.
 A U.S. holder's ownership of XOMA Bermuda warrants will be taken into account in determining whether such U.S. holder owns 10% or more of the total combined voting power of all classes of our shares.
-Complex attribution rules apply in determining whether a U.S. holder owns 10% or more of the total combined voting power of all classes of our shares entitled to vote for U.S. federal tax purposes.
+Complex attribution rules apply in determining whether a U.S. holder owns 10% or more of the total combined voting power of all classes of our shares.
+Los purposes.
 U.S. HOLDERS ARE STRONGLY URGED TO CONSULT THEIR OWN TAX ADVISORS.

 All Other U.S. Holders Of Shares.
 A U.S. holder whose XOMA Bermuda Shares have a fair market value of \$50,000 or more but have less than 10% of the total combined voting power of all classes of our shares entitled to vote on the day of the Domestication must generally recognize gain (but not loss) with respect to the XOMA Delaware common stock (hereinafter "Stock") received in the Domestication.
-Any such gain should be equal to the excess of the fair market value of the XOMA Delaware Stock received at the time of the Domestication over the holder's adjusted basis in the XOMA Bermuda Shares in the XOMA Bermuda Shares in the XOMA A Bermuda Shares sea, and should be long-term capital gain if the holder held the XOMA Bermuda Shares for longer than one year.
-Long-term capital gains of individual taxpayers that are recognized in taxable years beginning before January 1, 2011 are generally subject to a maximum U.S. federal income tax rate of 15%.
+Any such gain should be equal to the excess of the fair market value of the XOMA Delaware Stock received at the time of the Domestication over the holder's adjusted basis in the XOMA Bermuda Shares that are converted into the XOMA Delaware Stock.
+Any such gain should be capital gain if the holder held the XOMA Bermuda Shares as capital assets, and should be long-term capital gain if the holder held the XOMA Bermuda Shares for longer than one year.
+Long-term capital gains of noncorporate taxpayers that are recognized in taxable years beginning before January 1, 2013 are generally subject to a maximum U.S. federal income tax rate of 15%.